FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_apply-template/readme.md

-# Applying a template
+# Apply template

-Templates can be applied to UniConfig nodes using the `apply-template` RPC.
+The **apply-templates RPC** is used to apply templates to UniConfig nodes.

-This procedure contains the following steps:
+The procedure contains the following steps:

-1. **Read template** - Reads a template configuration from the *templates* topology in the *Configuration* datastore.
+1. **Read template** - Reads a template configuration from the `templates` topology in the `Configuration` datastore.
 2. **String-substitution** - Substitutes variables with provided or default values.
-If no values are provided for some variables and leaf/leaf-list defines a default values.
-If some variables cannot be substituted (for example, if not input value is specified for a variable), returns an error.
+If no values are provided for some variables and leafs/leaf-lists, uses default values.
+If some variables cannot be substituted (for example, if no input value is specified for a variable), returns an error.
 3. **Version-drop** - Converts a template into a target schema context used by the target UniConfig node.
 Also drops unsupported data from the input template.
 Because of this, the template